shraysalvi/shraysalvi/README.md

 - 👋 Hi, I’m @shraysalvi
-- 👀 I’m interested in data science, software development, project management.
+- 👀 I’m interested in project management, software development and data science.
 - 🌱 I’m currently learning software development and data science with python.
-- 📫 Reach me : shraysalvi911@gmail.com and btoacpp@gmail.com.
+- 📫 Reach me : shraysalvi@outlook.com.

 <!---
 shraysalvi/shraysalvi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.